-The precast concrete units shall remain on the bottom supporting forms until the concrete has reached a compressive strength of 2500 psi (17.0 MPa), or as specified, for slab and cap units and 3000 psi (21.0 MPa), or as specified, for piling, as evidenced by test cylinders molded, cured, and tested as specified above.
+The precast concrete units shall remain on the bottom supporting forms until the concrete has reached a compressive strength of 2500 psi (17.0 MPa) for slab and cap units and 3000 psi (21.0 MPa) for piling, as evidenced by test cylinders molded, cured, and tested as specified above.
 Then the units may be removed from the bottom forms to a curing or storage area.
 The units may be shipped and used when the concrete reaches the minimum specified 28 day compressive strength, as evidenced by test cylinders made at the time of casting, except that the minimum time between casting and shipping shall be not less than 10 days.